The First “Good News” Christians

 Confessional Subscription

 In addition to the basic beliefs outlined above, Lutherans confess the three Ecumenical Creeds (Apostles’, Nicene, and Athanasian) and hold to the theology of the 1580 edition of the Book of Concord (including the Unaltered Augsburg Confess), also known as the Lutheran Confessions, a collection of early Lutheran writings that explain and defend our faith.
+The Lutheran Confessions are not on the same level of authority as Scripture.
+Rather, we believe that they are a reliable witness and explanation of Scripture.
 More information about our beliefs may be found at the website of our denomination, The Lutheran Church-Missouri Synod, or LCMS, at http://www.lcms.org/belief-and-practice.

 LCMS Logo